Covid-19 Container FAQs

 Do you have any containers in stock / what do you have in stock?

 We have depots nationwide and stock holding at each will vary and change rapidly.
-What is in the depot today might not be there tomorrow, so we would urge you to place an order sooner rather than later if you have an urgent requirement.
+What is in the depot today might not be there tomorrow, so we would urge you to call us on 01922 741752 (or get a quote) and place an order sooner rather than later if you have an urgent requirement.

 How old are the used containers?

 Used options could be 20 years old or so.
 They will have knocks, dents, scrapes, patch repairs and rust patches and will look like used units.
 If aesthetic appearance is important to you, we would suggest taking a single trip unit or purchasing a refurbished container, which offers the best of both worlds.

 What do they look like?

 You can find some examples on our used containers page.
 Imagine the difference between a new car in a showroom and one 15-20 years old on average.
 While aesthetically these will be poles apart, they serve the same purpose.
 The same could be said of a container!
 Though the used containers are wind and watertight, they will not look pretty.
 If aesthetic appearance is important, we would suggest going for a single trip or fully refurbished option.